MMTalal/Project-2_Python/README.md

 ## Usage

-To use the calculator, simply run the `calculator.py` script.
+To use the calculator, simply run the `Simple Calculator.py` script.
 The program will prompt the user to input the first number, choose an operation, and input the second number.
 The result of the calculation will be displayed.

 ```
 $ python calculator.py